victor3spoir/qtmvvmtoolkit/README.md

         self.age = ObservableProperty[int](0)
         self.confirm = ObservableProperty[bool](False)
         return

 ```

-Create a views and inherit the **BindableObject** which contains all features that enable views to perform bindings.
+Create a view and inherit the **BindableObject** which contains all features that enable views to perform bindings.

 ```python
 class SimpleDataBindingWidget(QWidget, BindableObject):